What is a Good Engagement Rate on Instagram?

 Schools and universities consistently outperform every industry on social media (check out our latest report if you’re interested in detailed insights on Higher Ed benchmarks).

-Higher Ed has the highest Instagram engagement rate across all industries at 2.99%.
-This rate is nearly twice as much as the second highest-performing industry, which is Sports Teams at 1.48%.
+Higher Ed has the highest Instagram engagement rate across all industries at 2.1%.
+This rate is 5.8x the all-industry median and nearly twice as high as the second-highest-performing industry, which is Sports Teams at 1.3%.

 Sports Teams

-Reels are a winning strategy for most Sports Teams on Instagram.
-If you want to earn top engagement, we’ve found that Reels bring in higher engagement rates than any other post types for Sports Teams.
+Videos are a winning strategy for most Sports Teams on Instagram.
+Reels and other video formats are the perfect way to relive big plays and give fans a front-row seat to the action.
+If you want to earn top engagement, we’ve found that videos bring in higher engagement rates than any other post types for Sports Teams, with carousels close behind.

 Influencers

 Influencers are another industry that earns above-average engagement rates on Instagram.
-Influencers and creators use the platform to share their creative content, provide product recommendations, and give followers a glimpse into their personal lives using carousels, photos, and Reels — which are all equally engaging post types for this subset of creators.
+Influencers and creators use the platform to share their creative content, provide product recommendations, and give followers a glimpse into their personal lives.
+For this group, carousels, photos, and Reels all perform at similar levels, giving influencers flexibility in how they connect with their audiences.

-While highly produced Reels and polished photos can help influencers earn likes, comments, and shares, sometimes the most engaging content is also the most simple.
-One example of this comes from influencer and content creator Megan Batoon.
-The post below received viral levels of engagement with over 8.5 million impressions, 528K likes and comments, and an engagement rate of 69.2%.
+While highly produced Reels and polished photos can help influencers earn likes, comments, and shares, sometimes the most engaging content is also the simplest.
+One example of this comes from influencer Gerard Adams.
+The post below received viral levels of engagement with over 5.19 million impressions, 300K likes and comments, and a mind-blowing engagement rate of 54.2%.
+That’s nearly 94x the median for influencers!

 Nonprofits